folbricht/routedns/doc/configuration.md

 - `tag` - Syslog tag.
 Defaults to the program name.
 - `log-request` - Enable logging of requests.
 Default `false`.
 - `log-response` - Enable logging of responses.
 Default `false`.
+- `verbose` - Log all answers, not just the types that match the query.
+Default `false`.

 Examples: